KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Callouts.md

 KeyboardKit will bind a ``StandardCalloutActionProvider`` instance to ``KeyboardInputViewController/services`` when the keyboard is loaded.
 You can modify or replace this provider at any time.

-[KeyboardKit Pro][Pro] unlocks and registers localized providers for all keyboard locales when you register a valid license key.
-It also lets you inherit **ProCalloutActionProvider** for more features.
+[KeyboardKit Pro][Pro] unlocks and registers localized action providers.
 Information about Pro features can be found at the end of this article.